LiangShang/liangshang.github.com/index.md

 ---
 {% include JB/setup %}

+&nbsp;

 ## Introduction

 Hi, this is my blog, where I share things that I am learning and have learned recently.
-I will try my best to write English blogs and sometimes also some Chinese ones...
+I will try my best to write English blogs and sometimes also some Chinese ones.

+&nbsp;&nbsp;&nbsp;

 ## Recent Blogs